Border (1997 film): Plot

 During a night patrol, Kuldip, Bhairon and Dharamvir encounter a group of suspicious locals who turn out to be insurgents working with the Pakistani military.
 Kuldip and Bhairon eliminate all but one, but Dharamvir hesitates to shoot the last man, as he has never killed anyone before.
 Kuldip reprimands him and shoots the insurgent himself, causing Dharamvir to vomit.
 Mathura Das later mocks him for his hesitation.
 Bhairon offers comfort, and the two bond over stories of their personal lives.
-Dharamvir shares how he met his fiancée, Kamla, a lively girl from his village, and how he received his mobilisation orders on the day of their engagement.
+Dharamvir shares how he met his fiancée, Kamla, a lively girl from his village, and how, on the day of their engagement, he received his recall-from-leave orders.
 Bhairon reminisces about his wedding night with his bride Phool Kanwar, and how he was recalled to duty shortly after.
 One day, the company's wireless operator intercepts a spy's transmission from a nearby area.
-Dharamvir volunteers to investigate, successfully ambushes and kills the spy, and brings back the body — demonstrating that he has overcome his fear of combat.
+Dharamvir volunteers to investigate, successfully ambushes and kills the spy, and brings back the body – demonstrating that he has overcome his fear of combat.

 The unit waits for the Pakistani military's move, following radio updates.
-The Indian Army begins mobilizing forces into nearby areas in preparation for an expected Pakistani offensive.
+The Indian military begins mobilizing forces into nearby areas in preparation for an expected Pakistani offensive.
 This gives hope to the soldiers, who are weary from the long wait in the harsh desert.
 Letters from home lift their spirits, and Das is granted leave to tend to his ailing wife and children.
-However, before he leaves, Kuldip harshly rebukes him for abandoning his comrades during wartime.
+However, before he leaves, Kuldip harshly rebukes him for his blatant and brash boasting about his departure and abandoning his comrades during wartime.

 On the evening of 3 December 1971, the unit receives word that the Pakistan Air Force has bombed multiple Indian airbases and that war has been officially declared by Prime Minister Indira Gandhi.
-Kuldip sends Dharamvir and five soldiers to patrol a border section and assigns Bhairon to evacuate nearby villages to prevent civilian casualties.
+Kuldip sends Dharamvir and five soldiers to patrol the border section and assigns Bhairon to evacuate the nearby village to protect the villagers from being harmed.

-The next day, Pakistani artillery begins shelling the post and a nearby village.
-Kuldip joins in the evacuation efforts as the shelling intensifies.
-Meanwhile, Dharamvir and his patrol spot a regiment of Pakistani tanks (Type 59 and Sherman) and infantry — led by commanding officer Ghulam Dastagir — crossing into India.
+On 4 December 1971, Pakistan Army's artillery begins shelling the post and the nearby village.
+As the shelling intensifies, Kuldip joins the evacuation efforts to prevent civilian casualties and reduce the collateral damage caused by enemy artillery.
+Meanwhile, after dusk, Dharamvir and his patrol spot a Pakistani Mobile infantry brigade – consisting of 2,000 - 3,000 soldiers from 51 Infantry Brigade and 40 tanks (Type 59 and Sherman) from 22 Armoured Regiment – crossing into India under the command of Lt Col Ghulam Dastagir.
 Dharamvir reports back to Kuldip.
 Realizing the shelling was a diversion to cover the invasion, Kuldip orders Dharamvir to stealthily follow the tanks without engaging.

-Eventually, Das returns and apologises for leaving.
+Meanwhile, Das returns and apologizes for leaving.
 He promises to stay with his unit until the war ends.
-Kuldip accepts the apology and assigns him to one of the anti-tank Jongas.
+Kuldip accepts the apology, welcomes him, and assigns him to one of the anti-tank jongas.